 You may see ads for supplements and herbal remedies that claim they will help you lose weight.
 Some of these claims may not be true.
 And some of these supplements can have serious side effects.
 Talk to your provider before using them.

 You can discuss weight loss medicines with your provider.
-Many people lose at least 5 lb (2 kg) by taking these drugs, but they may regain the weight when they stop taking the medicine unless they have made lifestyle changes.
+Many people lose at least 5 lb (2 kg) by taking these medicines, but they may regain the weight when they stop taking the medicine unless they have made lifestyle changes.
+Recently, some medicines called glucagon-like peptide-1 agonists (GLP-1 agonists) and another medicine called a dual glucose-dependent insulinotropic polypeptide and glucagon like peptide-1 receptor agonist have shown great promise to help people with obesity.

 SURGERY

-Weight-loss surgery (also called metabolic and bariatric surgery or MBS) can reduce the risk of certain diseases in people with severe obesity.
+Weight-loss surgery (also called metabolic and bariatric surgery or MBS) can reduce the risk for certain diseases in people with severe obesity.
 These risks include:

 Surgery may help people who have had obesity for 5 years or more and have not lost weight from other treatments, such as diet, exercise, or medicine.